vleue/bevy_workshop/bevy-workshop/src/intro/application.md

 }
 ```

-Plugins can be configured, in this case to give a name to the window.
+Plugins can be configured; in this example, we set a custom title for the window.

 ```rust,no_run
 # extern crate bevy;